FAQ

 How much time does it take to complete the training?

-The unassisted training scenario in Virtual Life Support takes approximately 10 minutes to complete.
+The full-length training scenario in Virtual Life Support takes approximately 8 to 10 minutes to complete.
+The shorter, i.e. compressed, scenario takes approximately 4 to 6 minutes.

 Do trainees need prior VR experience to use Virtual Life Support?